Top

 • Moral, mental and physical issues in regards to each parent

-• The child's personal preference (if the child is old enough)
+• The child's personal preference (if the kid is old enough)

-• Any instances of child abuse or domestic violence
+• Any instances of abuse or domestic violence

-Many courts desire that the divorcing couple work out these issues on their own prior to having court interference.
-It is my belief that parents should have the ability to make this decision, if they are able to come to a mutual agreement.
-For optimal results, it is beneficial to enlist the help of a board-certified Jacksonville child custody lawyer.
+Many courts desire that the divorcing couple work out these issues independently before having court interference.
+Parents should be able to decide if they can reach a mutual agreement.
+For optimal results, it is beneficial to enlist the help of a board-certified Jacksonville lawyer.

-While there are unique and rare circumstances in which the child may choose which parent to live with, most cases arrive at the same conclusion where the child may not have their choice until the age of 18.
-The court will always decide a case in which the best interests of the child are met.
+While there are unique and rare circumstances in which the kid may choose which parent to live with, most cases arrive at the same conclusion where the children may only have their choice once they are 18.
+The court will always decide a case that meets the child's best interests.

 • Parent's mental and physical well-being and health